 Accessing In-Flight Wi-Fi

-Through this network you can surf online, read emails, check social media, or chat using Internet-based messaging apps like iMessage, Facebook Messenger, and WhatsApp.
-Although you can’t now text with SMS over cellular, you can using Wi-Fi.
+Through this network, you can surf online, read emails, check social media, or chat using Internet-based messaging apps like iMessage, Facebook Messenger, and WhatsApp.
+Although you can’t now text with SMS over cellular, you can use Wi-Fi.

-And although you can’t now make in-flight voice calls over cellular, you could using Wi-Fi.
-But the airlines won’t allow it.
-United and most other carriers prohibit VoIP calls and also don’t support Internet-based streaming.
+And although you can’t now make in-flight voice calls over cellular, you could use Wi-Fi.
+But U.S. airlines won’t allow it.
+All domestic carriers prohibit VoIP calls even though many international carriers do not.
+And what happens to that plane when it enters U.S. airspace?
+The technology that allows in-flight calling is turned off.

-Those services require more extensive bandwidth and upgraded satellite technology than what is being accessed by most airlines around the world, says the FAA.
-Qantas and JetBlue are among the exceptions.
+Today, there is more extensive bandwidth and upgraded satellite technology on most airlines around the world, with Qantas and JetBlue among the first to adopt.

 In February 2017, Qantas introduced its new in-flight Wi-Fi network using the upgraded technology.
-Connection speeds are up to 10 times faster than conventional in-flight Wi-Fi, allowing passengers to stream Netflix, Spotify, and other online content to their personal devices.
-This year, JetBlue announced gate-to-gate Internet connectivity as well as streaming services.
+Connection speeds increased up to 10 times faster than conventional in-flight Wi-Fi, allowing passengers to stream Netflix, Spotify, and other online content to their personal devices.
+In following years, more airlines have come out with gate-to-gate connectivity like Southwest, Norwegian, and JetBlue (which also supports streaming services).

 The Future of In-Flight Cellular

-Nine years ago the European Commission began allowing in-flight cellular service throughout the EU.
-Several airlines, including Virgin Atlantic, offer onboard voice calling, data, and texting, while others allow only data and texting.
+Over a decade ago the European Commission began allowing in-flight cellular service throughout the EU.
+Several airlines offer onboard voice calling, data, and texting, while others allow only data and texting.

 The technology has been deployed successfully in Europe and around the world without incident, according to the FCC.
 It’s available in the United States, too.
 Some of Gogo’s business aviation customers are already using it, but none of the technology company’s 16 commercial airline customers have requested it.

-Over the past several years the FCC has been collecting consumer and technical input as it considers new proposed rules that would give airlines the freedom to allow cellular service if the aircraft is outfitted with the new specialized onboard equipment.
+Over the past several years the FCC collected consumer and technical input as it considered new proposed rules that would give airlines the freedom to allow cellular service if the aircraft is outfitted with the proper onboard equipment.
+However, it ultimately decided against the proposal in 2020 after strong opposition from flight crew, passengers, and members of Congress.

 Do Americans Even Want Voice Calling?

-A recent Gogo Global Traveler study evaluated passengers’ interest of using and willingness to pay for voice calls in air.
+A 2016 Gogo Global Traveler study evaluated passengers’ interest in using and willingness to pay for voice calls in the air.
 It found wide variations by region, with the greatest interest among Asian and Latin American markets.
 Forty-two percent of global passengers were interested in using voice services, compared to only 23 percent in the United States.
+A 2018 study commissioned by Turkish Airlines showed little to no change in opinion, with 89% of U.S. respondents against in-flight voice calls.